vdelachaux/UI-with-Classes/UI/Documentation/Classes/button.md

 # button

-The `button` class provides an interface to manage properties and actions of button widget.
+The `button` class provides an interface to manage properties and actions of [button](https://developer.4d.com/docs/20/FormObjects/buttonOverview) widget.

 <hr>

 ℹ️ <b>Important</b>

 1. This class inherit from the [`widget`](widget.md) class
+2. To simplify the distinction between form objects and object type, this documentation uses the term `widget` for all form objects, whether static (a line, a rectangle…) or not (a button, a subform…).
-2. All functions that return `This` may include one call after another.
+3. All functions that return `This` may include one call after another.

 <hr>